 Since the 2000s, skateboarding has become an increasingly popular sport, culture and way of life around the world.
 So popular that it becomes difficult to skate in the big western cities: passers-by and neighbors are complaining and the police will stop you.
 In China, it’s the opposite!
 Cities have developed themselves much later than in the West and the many construction sites are therefore perfect playgrounds for skateboarders.
 Moreover, the authorities and the laws are not as harsh as in the United States towards this practice.
 That’s why more and more professional skateboarders have crossed the planet in the last 10 years to take advantage of these unique spots in the world.

 They brought the skate culture to the Chinese.
-Especially in Shenzhen, which became one of skaters’ favorite spots in China because the buildings are new, modern and totally adapted to the practice of skateboarding.
+Especially in Shenzhen, which became one of the skaters’ favorite spots in China because the buildings are new, modern, and totally adapted to the practice of skateboarding.
 The big international teams have therefore become more and more interested in China and have brought some very great skaters.
 Young Chinese people thus wanted to look like them!
 The late development of cities has played in their favor.
-In addition, it was easier for the Chinese to be known and go “pro” because unlike other countries, there are fewer competitors.
-Some have even been able to succeed into this field, like Wang Huifeng for example, who became a professional skateboarder for Vans (the most well known skateboard shoes’ manufacturer).
+In addition, it was easier for the Chinese to be known and go “pro” because, unlike other countries, there are fewer competitors.
+Some have even been able to succeed in this field, like Wang Huifeng for example, who became a professional skateboarder for Vans (the most well-known skateboard shoes manufacturer).

 A complicated but promising market

 With the One Child Policy, all parents expect a lot from their children in China.
 They are under strong societal and parental pressure to be the best and get prestigious jobs in the future.
 No parent will encourage his child to become a skater!
 Children rarely even have time to indulge in a passion not chosen by their parents because they are often enrolled in evening classes.